 Because the lecture and lab portions of the course are considered to be part of the same course, the final course grade is based on a combination of lecture tests, lecture coursework, and lab work.
 In other words, there is no separate lab grade.
+Specifically, the lecture tests constitute 46.4% of the grade, the lecture assignments constitute 29.5%, and the lab assignments constitute 24.1%.
+Because of this, students must remain enrolled in both the lecture and lab for the entire semester; they cannot drop either the lecture or the lab and receive a grade for the course.
+The 4 in the 1436 designation for the course indicates that this is a 4-credit course that has a lab component.

-Grading will be based on 3 lecture exams, nine (9) sets of reading questions, group-norm development, ~2.5 in-class group case studies, ~3.5 group homework assignments, individual and group lab quiz grades, peer evaluations by your fellow group members in both lecture and lab (see details below), a syllabus quiz, journals, and attendance.
+Grading will be based on 3 lecture exams (including the final), nine (9) sets of reading questions, 3 group case study activities, 3 group homework assignments, individual and group lab quiz grades, peer evaluations by your fellow group members in both lecture and lab (see details below), a syllabus quiz, and attendance.
 You will also be given a critical thinking assessment at the beginning and end of the semester that serves as extra credit.
 This extra credit can be very important to your overall grade, so PLEASE do your best on both exams!